Skip to Main Content

 Class Attendance

-After this initial email is sent to professors it is the student-athlete’s responsibility to remind the professor as a travel date is approaching.
+After this initial email is sent to professors it is the student-athlete’s responsibility to communicate with the professor before missing a class due to competition.

-University policy dictates that students who do not attend the first class meeting can be administratively dropped from the class and not permitted to re-enroll.
-Therefore, if a student-athlete is unable to attend the first class meeting of a semester (e.g. away team travel), it is the responsibility of the student-athlete to inform the instructor via e-mail prior to the missed class.
+University policy dictates that students who do not attend the first class can be administratively dropped from the class and not permitted to re-enroll.
+Therefore, if a student-athlete is unable to attend the first class meeting of a semester (e.g. away team travel), it is the responsibility of the student-athlete to inform the instructor and SACE staff via e-mail prior to the missed class.

 Missing regularly scheduled classes for reasons other than athletic participation, illness, or true emergencies will not be tolerated.
 Never arrange meetings, treatments, or other appointments during class time.
 Student-athletes are expected to complete all assignments on time including papers, laboratory reports, final examinations and evaluations.